 - (e) Emergency Repairs – includes conveyances that have been repaired outside Canada as a result of an unforeseen contingency that occurred outside Canada; and the repairs were necessary to ensure the safe return to Canada of the conveyance.

-- (f) Domestic In-transit Movements Train With Partial In-transit Shipments – interim period (an electronic in-transit process is under development, and will be available in a future iteration).
+- (f) Domestic In-transit Movements– interim period (an electronic in-transit process is under development, and will be available in a future iteration).

 - (g) Dunnage – Packaging material such as boards, blocks, planks, metal or plastic bracing, used in supporting and securing packages for shipping and handling.